-Based upon the Company's analysis of market factors affecting the fair value of debt securities, as well as facts and circumstances surrounding the individual securities, the Company's assessment around the probability of all contractual cash flows, and the Company's ability and intent to hold the individual securities to maturity or recovery, the Company believes that the unrealized losses on these securities at December 31, 2022 and 2021 were temporary.
+The Company determined that an adjustment to earnings for credit losses related to these debt securities was not warranted at December 31, 2023, based upon the Company's analysis of market factors affecting the fair value of debt securities, as well as facts and circumstances surrounding the individual securities, the Company's assessment of projected future cash flows and the Company's ability and intent to hold the individual securities to maturity or recovery.
+As of December 31, 2022, the Company believed that the unrealized losses on these securities were temporary.

 The Company does not intend to sell these securities nor are there any requirements to sell these securities.
-The Company will continue to monitor these holdings for any underlying deterioration in future quarters that would indicate that an individual security will not recover and will record OTTI as appropriate.
+The Company will continue to monitor these holdings for any underlying deterioration in future quarters that would indicate that an individual security will not recover and will record credit losses as appropriate.